Calling Test

 • Money, time, reputation, security

-• The approval of people who do not understand
+• The approval of people who don't understand

 The one who saves their life (chooses comfort) loses it.
 The one who loses their life (chooses obedience) finds it.